10 Free Sweater Knitting Patterns

 TAGS:

-As the weather becomes cooler and autumn approaches, knitters naturally flock toward sweater patterns to create warm and cozy garments for themselves and their loved ones.
+As the weather becomes cooler and autumn approaches, crafters naturally flock toward knitting projects and sweater patterns to create warm and cozy garments for themselves and their loved ones.
 If you’re looking for a place to start, check out these free sweater knitting patterns, including cardigans, zip-ups and pullovers.

 This cabled raglan sweater knitting pattern is perfect for the changing seasons.
 The pattern calls for sizes 4 mm (U.S. 6) and 4.5 mm (U.S. 7) knitting needles, a cable needle, and 4 stitch holders.
 The high neckline and cables are sure to keep you warm and cozy.